Man pleads guilty, fined $620 for explosion at gender reveal - NewsBreak

 Man pleads guilty, fined $620 for explosion at gender reveal

-KINGSTON, N.H.
-(AP) — A man has pleaded guilty to a disorderly conduct charge stemming from an explosive gender reveal party that was heard by nearby residents in New Hampshire and Massachusetts.
-As part of a plea deal reached Tuesday, Anthony Spinelli, of Kingston, was convicted and fined $620.
-Of that, $500 will be suspended for 12 months as long as he stays out out of trouble.
-Police in Kingston, a town not far from the Massachusetts state line, received reports in April of a loud explosion.
-They responded to a quarry, where people acknowledged holding a gender reveal party with explosives.
-It wasn’t immediately known if Spinelli had a lawyer to speak for him.www.wcn247.com
+KINGSTON, N.H. — (AP) — A man has pleaded guilty to a disorderly conduct charge stemming from an explosive gender reveal party that was heard by nearby residents in New Hampshire and Massachusetts.

 Comments / 0